Kupang East Nusa Tenggara, Indonesia Travel Guide

 Rent a scooter to explore the coast roads and scenic routes at your own pace.
 Remember to wear a helmet.

-While dedicated infrastructure is limited, explore quieter residential areas or coastal paths by bicycle.
+While dedicated limited infrastructure, explore quieter residential areas or coastal paths by bicycle.
 Exercise caution on shared roads.

 Discover local natural spots, perhaps hills or less-traveled paths outside the city, for a revitalizing trek.